 “Is Kara okay?”

 “Yes, of course, Kara is a cool head.
-She said she felt compelled to give him money, she doesn’t recall him asking for anything, and she doesn’t recall anything about him, his features, she isn’t really sure it was a man.
+She said she felt compelled to give him money, it wasn’t much, we all carry a few bucks for tips.
+She doesn’t recall him asking for anything, and she doesn’t recall anything about him, his features, she isn’t really sure it was a man.
 I went online and got into the database of the Police Force of St. Martins, they call it the Korps Politie Sint Maarten.
 There have been six such reports in the last week.
 They’re keeping it quiet, tourism is the reason this place exists.”

 “That would be a Shadow.
 I suppose he decided to have a vacation and have other vacationers pay for it.
 And the police can hardly announce that people should be aware of a man who can take your mind so you voluntarily give up your cash.”